Emacs Quick Reference

 M-= show region's lines,sentences,words,char counts

-[C-u] C-x = show char code [describe char]
+[C-u] C-x = show char info [describe char]

 M-s h